Skip to page content

 Sidney Cooper Arts Trust: mission, people and supporters

 The Sidney Cooper Arts Trust (Charity Number 1215959) was formed in November 2025.
-(The Trust was set up by the Sidney Cooper Research Group originally formed by a group of local residents in 2023.
-The legacy of its work is now part of the Trust’s assets.)
+It was set up by a group of local residents looking to celebrate the legacy of Cooper to Canterbury and to find a way to reopen the original Sidney Cooper building as an arts centre for the city.

 Our Mission

-The mission of the Trust is to celebrate the legacy of Thomas Sidney Cooper to the city of his birth, in particular his support for young artists through the founding of the Sidney Cooper school of Art in 1868.
+The mission of the Trust is to celebrate the legacy of Thomas Sidney Cooper to the city of his birth, in particular his support for young artists through the founding of the Sidney Cooper School of Art in 1868.

 Founding aims of the Trust

-To work with partners locally, nationally and internationally including Canterbury City Council, national funding bodies, education and private sector partners to raise funds to regenerate the gallery as a new Arts Centre, offering flexible art spaces for a mix of artistic activity, underpinned by a professional Board and Management team.
+• To work with partners locally, nationally and internationally including Canterbury City Council, national funding bodies, education and private sector partners to raise funds to regenerate the Sidney Cooper gallery as a new Arts Centre, offering flexible art spaces for a mix of artistic activity, underpinned by a professional Board and Management team.

-To use the building and its activities to catalyse a new arts dividend for Canterbury, a city with a rich arts heritage in part spurred by Thomas Sidney Cooper himself, broadening the city’s cultural offer, helping create an innovative visitor attraction, boosting economic growth and enriching the community.
+• To use the building and its activities to catalyse a new arts dividend for Canterbury, a city with a rich arts heritage in part spurred by Thomas Sidney Cooper himself, broadening the city’s cultural offer, helping create an innovative visitor attraction, boosting economic growth and enriching the community.

-To use the story of Sidney Cooper and his support of underprivileged artists to drive a mixed-use programme of the creative arts with a strong focus on inspiring young artists and supporting those who would not have otherwise have access to the arts.
+• To use the story of Thomas Sidney Cooper and his support of underprivileged artists to drive a mixed-use programme of the creative arts with a strong focus on inspiring young artists and supporting those who would not have otherwise have access to the arts.

 Who we are

 The Trust founding members are Sandra Matthews-Marsh MBE (Chair), Robyn Griffith-Jones, Alison Coles and Carole Wells.
+The Board Executive Assistant is James Benjafield.

 This group will be supported by additional Trustees drawn from Canterbury’s business and art community.
-Our retained professional advisors are Girlings, Burgess Hodgson and Pillory Barn.

-The Trust is particularly grateful to its founding sponsor whose substantial donation will enable us to seek additional matching funds from the Heritage Lottery Fund, Arts Council England, Foundations and other private donors in support of our projects and the reopening of the Sidney Cooper building as an arts centre.
+The Trust is particularly grateful to its founding sponsors whose substantial donation will enable us to seek additional matching funds from the Heritage Lottery Fund, Arts Council England, Foundations and other private donors in support of our projects and the reopening of the Sidney Cooper building as an arts centre.

 Our Trustees